researchdata-sheffield/dataviz-hub/pages/index.md

 We’ll be hosting a **variety of events** including **talks & symposia, workshops, vis-coding clubs and data visualisation hackathons!**.

-You'll be able to find out more when we formally launch the initiative on **April 25th 2018, 12-2pm** at our inaugural **Data Visualisation Hub launch event** at the **Siemens MindSphere**.
+You'll be able to find out more when we formally launch the initiative on **April 25th 2018, 12-2pm** at our inaugural **Data Visualisation Hub launch event** at **LT6 in the Arts Tower**.
 Register [here](https://www.eventbrite.co.uk/e/data-visualisation-hub-launch-registration-44909949869).

 <br>